-As part of our audit we have specifically followed up the Authority's progress in addressing the recommendations in last years ISA 260 report.
+As part of our audit we have specifically followed up the Authority's progress in addressing the recommendations in last year's ISA 260 report.

-The Authority has implemented the majority of the recommendations in our ISA 260 Report 2015/16.

-Appendix 2 provides further details.
+Whilst the Authority has not fully implemented all or recommendations raised in our ISA 260 Report 2015/16, including the two high priority recommendations, we were satisfied the this has not impacted on our financial statements audit.
+See Appendix 2 for further details.